Mohamed-Yahyaa/Angular-Auto-Formation/Directives_pipes/README.md

       - Structural directives are a type of directive in Angular that allow you to modify the structure of the DOM by adding, removing, or manipulating elements based on a condition.
 The most commonly used structural directives are *ngIf, *ngFor, and *ngSwitch.

-      - ngIf : ngIf is a structural directive in Angular that allows you to conditionally render an element or a group of elements based on a boolean expression.
+      - ngIf : is a structural directive in Angular that allows you to conditionally render an element or a group of elements based on a boolean expression.
 If the expression is true, the element is displayed, otherwise it is removed from the DOM.

       - ngIf -> done